front-commerce/developers.front-commerce.com/source/docs/advanced/performance/server-timings.md

 We plan to add finer server timings in the future.
 If you believe that there should be another, please [contact us](mailto:contact@front-commerce.com) and we will look into it.

+For further information about SSR, you can read [the Server Side Rendering documentation page](/docs/advanced/theme/server-side-rendering.html),

 ## Adding your own Server Timings

 You can setup your own Server Timings by using `req.startTime`, `req.endTime` or `req.setMetric`.